Need Help? Give us a call.

 Failure to comply with these laws can result in the startup having to repurchase all of its shares at the issuance price, even if the company has lost all of its money.

 Email marketing is a huge part of many businesses.
 When you send emails to your customers or when you are targeting potential customers via email campaigns, you need to find out what the applicable email regulations are.
 Note that each country has its own set of rules.

 Aspects covered by these rules generally include opt-in versus opt-out, B2B or B2C emails, unsubscribe rules, and minimum information to be included in your emails.

 The current definition of an accredited investor under the Securities and Exchange Commission rules includes eight categories of investors, but the most general investor accreditation means that the person:

 The SEC has guidelines for what constitutes “reasonable efforts” on these accounts.
-For a comprehensive guide, you can check out this article.
 It’s possible to raise funds outside the narrow limitation of accredited investors, but it will open up a Pandora’s box in terms of securities and compliance enforcement.
 So, if you want to be the most legally sound you can possibly be, go through accredited investors.

 Once you have all the legal headaches sorted out and sounded, make sure everyone in the company is aware and understands your company’s legal liabilities just as well as you do—as a business owner, you could be liable for anything your employees do while representing your organization.